sparshpnd23/DevOps-4--Integrating-Groovy-with-K8s-Jenkins/README.md

     Ex- docker run -it -p 2301:8080 --name jenpro jentest:v5

-**Now, before moving on to the building Jenkins tasks through Groovy code, we first need to setup some YMl files for our Server deployment on Kubernetes, which will be needed later.
+**Now, before moving on to the building Jenkins tasks through Groovy code, we first need to setup some YML files for our Server deployment on Kubernetes, which will be needed later.

 **Step -2:** Create a Dockerfile to launch the server.
 Now, when I had done this task using the Jenkins GUI earlier, I had checked the downloaded code & launched a suitable container.
 Here also, I'll consider 2 cases - If the downloaded code is in html, then the deployment will be created using the first image.
 If the code is in php, then the deployment will be created using the second image.
 You can also create a single image & install all the necessary programs in it, be it html, java, php or python, but here, to show that we can make a choice, I'll create two separate images for html & php.